slaterp/my-data-project/README.md

 ### 4.2 PostgreSQL vs Other Storage Options
 - Why is Postgres good?
 Why did I pick it?
 - What other options are there?
 Snowflake?
 MySQL?
 Cloud?
+Redshift?
+BigQuery?
--
+- How would it go about integrating with BI tools?

 ## 5. Conclusion